-Almost a decade ago, the Pipestone System validated its transportation sanitation protocols against the PRRS virus.
+Almost a decade ago, the Pipestone Management validated its transportation sanitation protocols against the PRRS virus.
 This fall, we conducted similar trials at South Dakota State University to determine if the protocols we have in place are effective against PEDV, which has been detected just this year in the U.S. and is spreading rapidly.

 These trials were conducted at SDSU in a very secure environment, so as not to spread the virus outside the building.
 You are encouraged to talk with your veterinarian about the results, but the good news is—we don’t have to change anything with regard to our practices in cleaning trucks.
 Our protocol is effective against both PRRS and PEDV.